SureshKumar107/saas-app/README.md

-🤖 LMS SaaS App with AI Voice Tutoring
+🤖 LMS SaaS App with AI Voice Tutoring:-
 Build and launch a full-featured LMS SaaS application from scratch using Next.js, Supabase, and Stripe.
 This project includes user authentication, subscription-based access, and secure payment integration.
 It also incorporates real-time learning with Vapi’s AI voice agent, enabling dynamic, interactive teaching sessions for a next-generation learning experience.

-⚙️ Tech Stack
+⚙️ Tech Stack:-
 Clerk
 Unified platform for authentication, user management, and billing.
 Offers embeddable UI components, APIs, and dashboards.
 Easily define plans, pricing pages, and access control based on subscription tiers.